-Speaking of the resilience of young love, Ali Wong and Randall Park star in this recent Netflix original flick about an unhappily engaged celebrity chef.
+Ah, the resilience of young love.
+Ali Wong and Randall Park star in this recent Netflix original flick about an unhappily engaged celebrity chef.
 When she moves home to start a new restaurant, an old grade-school fling shows up at her door, and she is forced to reflect on what she actually wants.

 7. Julie and Julia (2009)

 If you’re in the mood for something light and sweet, Julie and Julia might just satisfy your appetite.
 This film follows two people from different times but who struggle with similar trials and tribulations.
 In 2002, Julie Powell (Amy Adams) starts a blog chronicling her adventures cooking Julia Child’s classic recipes, and navigating her relationship with her husband (Chris Messina).
 In the 1950s, Julia Child also searches for her life’s purpose while wondering when her diplomat husband (Stanley Tucci) might be reassigned from his post in Paris.

 8. The Guernsey Literary and Potato Peeling Society (2018)

 Period romantic dramas are perfect for a cozy night in with your boo, and this film offers just that.
 A London writer learns of a secret book club formed during the Nazi occupation of Guernsey island, and falls for a club member while visiting on assignment.